zhaxidele/Foundation-Models-Defining-A-New-Era-In-Human-Activity-Recognition/README.md

 Contributions are welcome!
 Whether adding new papers, improving taxonomy coverage, linking open-source implementations, or updating existing groups!
 Please help the community build a shared, evolving reference for next-generation HAR foundation models.

+(To include your related work in this repository, please create a pull request with the relevant details ...)

 ## The brief history of sensor-based HAR